checkly/docs.checklyhq.com/site/content/learn/opentelemetry/getting-started-with-observability.md

 ---
-title: Learn How to Observe and Monitor your Software with OpenTelemetry
+title: Getting Started with Observability
 displayTitle: Getting started with Observability
 navTitle: What is Observability?
 description: Learn OpenTelemetry with Checkly.
 Add monitoring to every piece of your stack with the open standards and open-source tools.